 Jan 29, 2021: Verified that products are still the best picks and that they're available.

 Our recommendations above are what we think are currently the best single-serve blenders for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you'd like to do the work of choosing yourself, here's the list of all our personal and immersion blender reviews.
+If you'd like to do the work of choosing yourself, here's the list of all our reviews of personal blenders and full-size blenders that come with single-serve jars.
 Be careful not to get too caught up in the details.
 While no blender is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.